Design of the Month Gallery - 2025

 July 2025

-Layered composition with rows miniature Billy Buttons and one focal Poppy
+Layered composition with rows of miniature Billy Buttons and one focal Poppy

 Craspedia/Pycnosorus globosus, Papaver